 Wells Fargo | $5 | 3% |

-While using debit cards for international travel is probably the best option, you do have other options.
+While using debit cards for traveling abroad is probably the best option, there are other options as well.

 Prepaid Debit Cards and Gift Cards